OuterSpaceHobo/ScanLingua/README.md

 4. Give your project a name and click "Create".
 It may take a few moments to create the project.
 <img width="551" alt="New Project" src="https://github.com/OuterSpaceHobo/ScanLingua/assets/116193464/633d1eda-3d65-4c7d-bbbb-dbc4b4185802">

-5. Once your project is created, you'll need to enable the Google Vision and Translation APIs.
+5. Once your project is created, you'll need to enable APIs.
 To do this, navigate to the "APIs & Services Dashboard" by clicking on the hamburger menu in the top left corner of the page and selecting "APIs & Services" > "Dashboard".
 <img width="708" alt="APT APIs   Services" src="https://github.com/OuterSpaceHobo/ScanLingua/assets/116193464/3e8a48cf-a6e7-4f24-8506-a62dfa5baca5">

 6. On the "APIs & Services Dashboard" page, click the “+ Enable APIs and services” button.